llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   unit has completed, it might be necessary to transform the translation unit's entire AST in order to rebuild all of the necessary transitory semantic metadata.
-* **Permanent semantic data**: Currently, parsing a C++ template permanently associates semantic data with that template's AST subtree in a way that's compatible with later runs of `TreeTransform` for instantiations of that template.
-However, there's no guarantee that semantic data that is reasonable for C++ template instantiation will be compatible with any arbitrary extension of `TreeTransform`.
+* **Permanent semantic data**: As Clang parses source code, it permanently associates some semantic data with that code's AST subtree.
+Extensions of `TreeTransform` must then sometimes copy and transform that semantic data while copying and transforming the subtree.
 For example, we have noticed that, if we write a simple `TreeTransform` extension that merely duplicates an OpenMP region immediately after that region's node is constructed, the default `TreeTransform` implementation does not update the declaration contexts for variable declarations that are local to the duplicate region (see `TreeTransform::TransformDecl`), so those duplicate variables appear to be declared in the original region, resulting in spurious compiler diagnostics.
 * **Redundant AST subtrees**: As described above, `TreeTransform` is designed to construct modified versions of existing subtrees, and it is not designed to remove the original subtrees.
 This behavior